5alvatore/hallway-lookers/README.md

 Voila!
 Setup complete

 ## Note
-The AR demo is in place now.
-You'll have access to it once you successfully login.
+The current version makes sure the functionality is in place.
+Interactive UI and Team Building modes to be introduced in the coming sprints.

 ## Contribution
 The master branch should be kept clean.
 All changes should be done in a separate branch and should be merged once it has been signed off by QA.